-L2T begins freshman year with our Bravery Forward, Lifetime Fitness and Public Speaking courses.
-In the sophomore year, it expands to include a Computer Science course focused on programming, technology, and STEM-related career exploration.
+L2T begins freshman year with our Brave Forward, Lifetime Fitness, and Public Speaking courses.
+In the sophomore year, it expands to include a Computer Science course focused on programming and technology as well as STEM-related career exploration.
 In addition, sophomores take a Business 101 course that covers financial literacy, digital citizenship, and business technology.

 A core component of L2T, Brave Forward is a bravery training course designed to empower young women and cultivate the courage and confidence necessary for them to realize their potential and go after what they want.
 Brave Forward addresses a critical need for socio-emotional education for girls and fosters the competencies to brave forward in a world full of challenges, obstacles & adversity.

 Lifetime Fitness takes a comprehensive wellness approach to learn the benefits of a healthy lifestyle.
 Through a discovery of mental and physical well-being, students identify practical resources for adopting sustainable, life-long healthy habits.

 Countless studies show that many people fear public speaking more than anything else, including death.
 At OLMA we are chipping away at that statistic by giving students the skills they need to deliver a wide variety of speeches and presentations with confidence.

 Business 101 introduces students to an important facet of our world and a valuable platform for opportunity and growth for women.